Why do builders need builder’s professional indemnity insurance, you might ask?

 If the outcome falls short of those best results and your client claims that the failure is the result of erroneous, misjudged or mistaken advice on your part, he may seek redress by claiming that you were negligent in the advice and opinions you gave.

-At issue is a questioning of your professional duty of care and an allegation that you have in some way breached that duty, thus the claim is made.
+At issue is a questioning of your professional duty of care and an allegation that you have in some way breached that duty.
+So the claim is made.

 Builders’ professional indemnity insurance is designed to protect you against the financial impact of such claims by meeting the amount of compensation you are ordered to pay.